Ninetalesgh/dndcampaign/vault/dm/arvandor/characters/living_npcs.md

     ==INSIGHT== He doesn't actually seem to care that much about the smuggling, (if the players know about his business) he just doesn't want there to exist an opposition to his underworld enterprises.
   +DEX,+CON,+CHA (Rogue - Mastermind)
 ###### Lines
-  "Power isn’t inherited; it’s built brick by brick, deal by deal."
+  "Power isn't inherited; it's built brick by brick, deal by deal."
   "My father clung to tradition like a drowning man.
 I prefer to swim."
   "Religion and magic—tools for the idle.
-I’ll take cunning and coin any day."
+I'll take cunning and coin any day."
-  "The world doesn’t reward fairness; it rewards control."
+  "The world doesn't reward fairness; it rewards control."
   "People respect strength, not titles.
-That’s why they answer to me."
+That's why they answer to me."
-  "I don’t need gods or spells to make things happen—I make them happen myself."
+  "I don't need gods or spells to make things happen—I make them happen myself."
   "Let Ysra waste her days in daydreams; I have a city to run."
 ###### Quest
   "Aye, the river's filthy, but it's just the bodies from the crypt making their way into the water since the quake a decade back.